bantenprov/workflow/README.md

 # Workflow
-Workflow management for easily manage states and transitions in a business prosess update by ahmad juma
+Workflow management for easily manage states and transitions in a business prosess

 ## TODO
 See [TODO](https://github.com/bantenprov/workflow/blob/1.0/TODO.md) before use this.